My 2022 Volvo XC90 Review

 This is similar to the infotainment system.
 P3 Volvos showed folders so you can put mp3 files into your own folders on your flash drive which can be by genre or by artists or bands and albums depending on what you name folders.
 I loved this because I was able to have 4 different folders for example 70's and 80's Rock, 80's Collection, 90's and 2000's Rock and R&B, Hip Hop and Rap.
 Then I could select what kind of music I felt like listening to and my collection in each folder was shown in alphabetical order which was very intuitive.
 I had figured it must be the same and would show folders especially with a touch screen but from as far as I can tell nope.
 When I go into my files by artist or band there is this dreaded extra step of making me then select album when I don't listen to music by album because there are normally only a couple or a few good songs so when I change songs by an artist or band I have to then keep selecting album which I find extremely distracting and unsafe!

 What I had to do to try and overcome this is put my music collection on a new flash drive and rename albums on over 400 songs to the name of the artist or band which helped consolidate many songs into one place.
 That way I could select artist or band and avoid the dreaded distracting extra step.
-However there is hidden mp3 metadata in some files for example when for Led Zeppelin I have to then select from 6 different albums even the same album because some of the hidden meta data has (Album Name Disc 1, Disc 2) and just to listen to Led Zeppelin I cannot select songs in one folder I then have to select each album rather than just selecting each song under Led Zeppelin.
-I tried stripping this out of the files converting to .wav then back to mp3 to no avail and looks like I'm just at the mercy of this dreaded extra step I hate.
-The thing I don't understand is that in Library you can chose "select by album" and if I wanted to select by album I would choose that so it's totally idiotic!
+However the new Sensus in SPA Volvos for some unknown reason when attempting to consolidate would very surprisingly respond by dividing and creating additional album selections (Album Name Disc 1, Disc 2, Disc 3, Disc 4) and just to listen to Led Zeppelin I cannot select songs in one folder I have to select by album now split into even more album choices that I have to select to get to songs rather than just selecting each song in one place under Led Zeppelin.
+I hate being at the mercy of this dreaded and distracting extra step.
+The thing that I don't understand is in Library you can choose "select by album" and if I wanted to select by album I would choose that so it's totally idiotic!

 Volvo management, designers and engineers have you driven previous P3 vehicles and used your own previous infotainment and do you realize this extra step that I think is really distracting and unsafe wasn't there?